Asphalt Resurfacing Work 2018:

 - Carlisle Ave (both sections)

-- Grace Avenue (Pleasant Ridge to Grace Ct.)
+- Grace Ave.
+(Pleasant Ridge to Grace Ct.)

 Dixie/Beechwood Left Turn Lane Project

 In January 2015, the Ohio Kentucky Indiana Regional Council of Governments, OKI, awarded the Kentucky Transportation Cabinet $2.2 million for the design and construction of a left turn lane on Dixie Highway to Beechwood Road.
 The widening is likely to occur all on the west side (Beechwood Rd. side) of the highway.
 Work should begin near Woodlawn with a gradual widening to a full lane width allowing traffic to turn left without impeding through traffic on NB Dixie.
 Included in this project will be drainage improvements including curb and gutter between Woodlawn & Beechwood Rd.
-The transportation cabinet’s local District 6 office is in the design phase for this project.
-The proposed schedule called for preliminary engineering to be conducted in 2017, right-of-way in 2018 and construction in 2019.
-No local match will be required for the project.
+The Transportation Cabinet’s Local District 6 Office is in the design phase for this project.

 Orphanage Road Sidewalk